vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 ## When to indent: `'indentkeys'`

-The [`'indentexpr'`][opt-indentexpr] is not evaluated on every keystroke.
-Instead the option `'indentkeys'` defines a string of comma separated keys that typing in Insert mode would require recalculating indentation for the current line.
-The keys follow a particular format that is pretty neatly documented in [`:help indentkeys-format`][doc-indentkeys-format] so I won’t go into too much detail here.
+The value of `'indentexpr'` is not evaluated on every keystroke.
+Instead the option [`'indentkeys'`][opt-indentkeys] defines a string of comma separated keys that should prompt recalculation of the indentation for the current line when typed in Insert mode.
+The keys follow a particular format that is pretty neatly documented in [`:help indentkeys-format`][doc-indentkeys-format] so I will not go into too much detail here.
 A cute little trick however is to append `0=elsei` to `'indentkeys'`, which will emulate IDE behavior by making the line jump back one level when typing the `i` before the `f` in `elseif`, as if indentation was calculated on every keystroke.
 It is just faking it but I find fun.

 ## No sandbox play